chocolatey/choco-wiki/CentralManagement/CentralManagementDeployments.md

 The `Execution Timeout` is the maximum allowed time for the Chocolatey Agent to execute the deployment step task.
 Any positive value for this setting will be respected, and as with `Machine Contact Timeout`, a `0` value is treated as infinite.
 However, if the execution timeout is infinite and a computer goes offline, that deployment step will not complete until that computer checks in again.
+If it errors three times attempting to provide the results, it will fail it at the client and that computer will not report results, and require manual intervention.
 Infinite execution timeouts are **not recommended** for this reason &mdash; deployment steps may end up seemingly stalling for long periods of time and/or require manual intervention to cancel them.

 ### What Happens if More Than One Deployment is "Active" at the Same Time?